 Honorable mention

-Capturing domestic, everyday moments is something that is quite difficult for me in my photography practice.
-I love photographing nature and man made structures, so I tend to avoid taking pictures of what may be considered mundane.
+Capturing simple, everyday moments, particularly those set indoors, is a realm I’m not often inclined towards photographing.
+I love photographing nature and manmade structures, so I tend to avoid taking pictures of what may be considered mundane.
 However, this midday image I took while cleaning the apartment and doing laundry felt as if I was touching on something truly beautiful.

 Out and About